-We cannot be prescriptive about whether, after the onset of mortgage regulation, a further advance (or any other variation) to a pre-31 October 2004 mortgage will have the effect of creating a new regulated mortgage contract.
+We cannot be prescriptive about whether, after the onset of mortgage regulation, a further advance (or any other variation) to a pre-31 October 2004 mortgage which has not already become regulated as a regulated mortgage contract (see (i) above) will have the effect of creating a new regulated mortgage contract.
 Whether a variation amounts to creating a new contract will depend on each lender's individual mortgage documentation.
-This documentation will differ, possibly significantly, between firms.
+This documentation will differ, possibly significantly, between firms firms.
 Each lender will need to review its existing documentation and take a view on the scope that this provides for making changes.